 Comox Valley Airport CEO Fred Bigelow says the impressive annual results are directly linked to Air Canada's new service to Vancouver from Comox, as well as increased flights and scheduling improvements to Calgary with WestJet and WestJet Encore.

 Air Canada's new Vancouver route now offers about 30 connections for Comox passengers, including: Seattle, Portland, San Francisco, Los Angeles, Hong Kong, Seoul, Osaka, Beijing, Shanghai, Honolulu, Maui, and London Heathrow.
 WestJet's added capacity opened up more than 14 additional WestJet connections for YQQ passengers, including sunspot destinations like Varadero, Orlando, Palm Springs, Fort Lauderdale and Cabo San Lucas.
+This has increased the number of passengers choosing Comox as their originating airport.

 "A key focus of the Comox Valley Airport in 2015 was to increase the number of same-day connections available from YQQ," explained Bigelow.
 "With more flights moving in and out of Calgary and Vancouver, it is now easier than ever for passengers to start their journey from the Comox Valley Airport, instead of driving to the mainland to access the flights they need."